ziruo-zhao/ziruo-zhao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About me
-I am a second year PhD student in Computer Science at the Stevens Institute of Technology, advised by Professor Jie Shen.
-Before that, I obtained my B.S. in Mathematics & Statistics from Imperial College London in 2019 and M.S. in Spatial Economics from University of Southern California in 2022.

-My research interest is on machine learning theory.
+I am a first year PhD student in Computer Science at the Stevens Institute of Technology, advised by Professor Jie Shen.
+Before that, I obtained my B.S. in Mathematics & Statistics from Imperial College London and M.S. in Spatial Economics from University of Southern California.
+My research interest includes machine learning theory and contrastive learning.

 # News

 # Publications

 # Services
-Conference Reviewer: NeurIPS 2024.
+Conference Reviewer:
+- Conference on Neural Information Processing Systems(NeurIPS) 2024